Dan FitzGerald - CIO New Solutions Engineering

 From August 2013 - June 2016, I worked on IBM Wave for z/VM, a next-generation z/VM systems management suite written as a Java "thick client".
 Here I continued to work in Java, but also configured and administered several z/VM development and test systems.

 From July 2016 - July 2019, I was a member of the Tools Development team in the IBM High Performance Computing unit.
 My work was primarily on the IBM Parallel Performance Toolkit, an integrated set of performance analysis tools for Power Linux binaries, designed to assist application developers in tuning parallel or serial HPC applications.
-This software has been a (small) part of IBM Summit, currently the fastest supercomputer in the world.
+This software was a (small) part of IBM Summit, at one time the fastest supercomputer in the world.
 My work for PPT was done in Java and C.

 A full copy of my resume and more can be found on my LinkedIn profile.